Hammarn/1MB335/Lab8.md

 python treefile_rename_from_conv_table.py -h
 ```

-_It might also be a good idea to look at the code itself to se how it works_
+_It might also be a good idea to look at the code itself to se how it works, you might learn something ;)_

 Once you are done with those, you can play around with the other options (for example Rotate & Different type of trees).